ttduongdo/pizza-hangman/README.md

 1. Make sure you have the latest version of Python installed in your environment.
 (You can download it from here https://www.python.org/downloads/.
 Choose the right version for your computer.)

-2. Download the game package.
+2. Download the game package at: https://github.com/ttduongdo/pizza-hangman/

 3. Launch a terminal or command prompt on your computer.